5 simple rules to put together an ironclad program

 1. Find a strategic theme

-- Ask yourself if the theme allows suppliers and industry partners to contribute and benefit.
+• Ask yourself whether the theme allows suppliers and industry partners to contribute and benefit.

 Sources of inspiration are endless.
 Just examine your immediate environment to find interesting ideas, from search engines, blogs, and social media to special issues of trade publications in your industry.